Kempsey Shire: Kempsey suburbs

+Other localities

 Demographics

 At the 2016 census, there were 28,885 people in the Kempsey Shire local government area, of these 50 per cent were male and 50 per cent were female.
 The median age of people in the Kempsey Shire was 47 years; some nine years older than the national median.
 Children aged 0 – 14 years made up 17.2 per cent of the population and people aged 65 years and over made up 23.9 per cent of the population.
 Of people in the area aged 15 years and over, 43.9 per cent were married and 15.7 per cent were either divorced or separated.
 At the 2011 Census Aboriginal and Torres Strait Islander people made up 11.1 per cent of the population, more than four times the national average.